The 8 Best AI Tools and Software for Project Managers

 Make no mistake – AI is developing fast, and project managers and project teams that get AI adoption right will have a competitive advantage.
 Take advantage of free versions and free trials to work out where you can get the most substantial productivity boost.

-My team has designed and developed Stepsize AI, an AI project companion that takes collaboration to a whole new level.
+My team has designed and developed Stepsize AI, an AI project companion that helps you make reporting effortless.

 Never trawl through Slack, Jira or GitHub for updates again.